Guglielmo Massaia: Menelik's advisor

-Massaia's would find himself reunited with Menelik after ten years, now a king in his hereditary Shewa.
+Massaia would find himself reunited with Menelik after ten years, now a king in his hereditary Shewa.
 However, the two men would meet again under strange circumstances.
 Massaia came during the British expedition to Abyssinia, and was to deliver a letter from the British vice-consul to Menelik; with the demand that Menelik should refuse asylum in the event Tewodros escaped to Shewa.
-Massaia would remain at Menelik court as counselor, for the next decade, with invaluable contributions to Menelik's diplomatic endeavors to Europeans.
+Massaia would remain at Menelik court as counsellor, for the next decade, with invaluable contributions to Menelik's diplomatic endeavours to Europeans.